metalforpc/Portfolio/README.md

 Here is a little description of the folders in the repository.

 ## 1. Bachelor Thesis

-Brief translation of the work
+Brief translation of the work, WIP.

 ## 2. Master Thesis
 Title: Skill Heterogeneity, Idiosyncratic Risk, and Labor Market Fluctuations.